esbmc/esbmc/python/README.md

    directly encapsulates our existing C++ facilities

 It's important to understand that these python bindings are just that: an API for accessing the underlying C++ API.
-Thus if you perform illegal behaviour with the API such as an out-of-range vector access, you'll still likely experience a crash.
+Thus any illegal behaviour with the API such as an out-of-range vector access will stilly likely cause a crash.
 The benefits comes from being able to compose objects / algorithms / data structures from python with ESBMC objects.

-Accordingly, these bindings come with some hard truths: using them is not a substitute for knowing about (much of) ESBMCs internals, you still have to understand what you're dealing with.
+Accordingly, these bindings come with some hard truths: using them is not a substitute for knowing about (much of) ESBMCs internals.
 They don't provide anything more than what ESBMC already does.
 They are no silver bullet for making an analysis or extension work (they just make it easier).
 Finally, the moment you touch python you immediately pay a performance penalty.

 ## Building